Shadyshift/corehack-TN-/README.md

 - Fly: you can fly ofcource.
 - idk anymore, this is what i know out my top of my head.
 Maby you need to look ;)

+# NOTE
+no I am not a script kid making this client. this is not that serious but more a side project because I am bored :)

 # LICENCE
 It is licenced under the MIT license.
 Look the licence file.